What Is NFC Payment Processing?

-Near field communication (NFC) is a wireless payment form and the technology behind it lets consumers use their smart phones to pay for purchases.
-With smartphones now totaling in the hundreds of millions, millions of users are already using NFC payments like Apple Pay, Samsung Pay, Google Wallet, PayPal, and others.
-Additional businesses and consumers are expected to join the digital wallet age very soon.
+Near field communication (NFC) is a wireless payment form and the technology behind it lets consumers use their smartphones to pay for purchases.
+With smartphones now numbering in the hundreds of millions, payment solutions like Apple Pay, Samsung Pay, Google Wallet, PayPal, and others have become extremely important for businesses.
+Many more businesses and consumers are expected to join the digital wallet movement in the next few years.

 How Does It Work?